-The increased demand on essential services is continuing to rise in light of the COVID-19 pandemic.
-In an uncertain and strange time, it is vital to not underestimate services that support the NHS, local and central government as they battle this illness.
+Demand on essential services is continuing to rise in the COVID-19 pandemic.
+During these times, it’s important not to underestimate the services that support the NHS and government bodies.

-The NHS is currently dealing with an unprecedented number of patients and it’s important to remember that not all are able to communicate as easily as most.
-Non-English speaking citizens and those hard of hearing need additional support to allow them to effectively communicate in order to access vital services.
+The NHS is currently dealing with an unprecedented number of patients.
+However, not all patients are able to communicate with the NHS as easily as others.
+Non-English-speaking citizens and those hard of hearing need additional support to allow them to effectively access vital services.

 As we can see the most commonly spoken language across the country after English is Polish with 546,000 speakers.